check-spelling/scala-steward/docs/running.md

 #### GitLab

-The following describes a setup using GitLab Docker runner, which you have to setup seperately.
+The following describes a setup using GitLab Docker runner, which you have to setup separately.

 1. create a "scalasteward" user in GitLab
 2. assign that user "Developer" permissions in every project that should be managed by Scala Steward